Mark Raffety: Early life

 Raffety was born in Portsmouth, England.
-He grew up as the eldest of three siblings, alongside brother, Paul, and sister, Clare.
-His father was in the Navy, so the family relocated frequently.
-When Mark was eight, his father found work as an engineer in New Zealand, so they migrated to the other side of the world.
-They then moved around a lot between Australia and New Zealand.
+He has a younger brother and sister.
+Their father was a Royal Navy submariner.
+After he left the Navy, the family moved to Australia when Rafferty was 18 months old.
+When Raffety was eight years old, his father found work as an engineer in New Zealand and the family moved again.
+They then moved around between Australia and New Zealand.

-In New Zealand, Mark developed a passion for painting.
-Initially starting out his career as an illustrator, he auditioned for a tv commercial at the suggestion of a girlfriend, getting the job.
-This was followed by a lead role in another commercial, after which he turned his attention to acting.
+In New Zealand, Raffety developed a passion for painting, and he initially started out his career as an illustrator.
+However, when Raffety's then-girlfriend suggested he audition for a television commercial, he went along and secured the part.
+Another commercial followed, with Raffety cast in the lead and he decided that he wanted to be in the acting industry.

 Career

 After unsuccessfully auditioning for a different role in long-running soap opera Neighbours, the producers created the role of Doctor Darcy Tyler for him, which he began playing in November 2000.
 The following year he became a regular cast member.
 His character was introduced as Susan Kennedy's (Jackie Woodburne) nephew, and he became a love interest for Dee Bliss (Madeleine West).

 In early 2003, producers decided to write the character out.
-He reprised his Neighbours role for several episodes in 2004 and again in 2005.
-He returned to Neighbours as Darcy once more from March 2025.
+He reprised the role for several episodes in 2004 and again in 2005, and he returned to Neighbours as Darcy once more in March 2025.

 After his first stint on Neighbours in 2003, Raffety appeared in an episode of the police drama Stingers as a stockbroker.
 Following the tradition of many other Neighbours acting alumni, he also performed in pantomimes in the UK, including Dick Whittington as King Rat and Snow White and the Seven Dwarfs as Prince Charming.
+He has also appeared in productions of Steven Berkoff's Greek and Peter and the Wolf.

 Raffety has also appeared in guest roles in several other television series, including Hercules: The Legendary Journeys and Xena: Warrior Princess, The Secret Life of Us and Satisfaction.
 He also appeared in the New Zealand Second World War-era film The Last Tattoo in 1994.